sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

 title: "Anchor object"
 hidden: false
 ---
 An *anchor* is a string, [Match](doc:match) object, or array of Match objects.
-Sensible searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
-Then, Sensible can use a ["method"](doc:method) to expand out from the anchor and grab the data you want.
+An anchor is a computationally quick way to narrow down the location of the data you want to extract in a document.
+After locating the anchor, Sensible uses a ["method"](doc:method) to expand out from the anchor and extract the data you want.

 [**Parameters**](doc:anchor#section-parameters)
 [**Examples**](doc:anchor#section-examples)
 [**Notes**](doc:anchor#section-notes)

-If you want to be syntactically concise, you can define a simple string anchor like:
+Anchors can be simple or complex.
+The following example is a simple string anchor:

 ```json
 {